Board of Governors of the Federal Reserve System

 June 30, 2021

-The Anti-Money Laundering Act of 2020 (the “AML Act”)1 requires the Secretary of the Treasury, in consultation with the Attorney General, Federal functional regulators,2 relevant State financial regulators, and relevant national security agencies, to establish and make public priorities for anti-money laundering and countering the financing of terrorism policy (AML/CFT Priorities).3 Accordingly, the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) published these (opens new window) first national AML/CFT Priorities today in consultation with the parties as set out in the AML Act.
+The Anti-Money Laundering Act of 2020 (the “AML Act”)1 requires the Secretary of the Treasury, in consultation with the Attorney General, Federal functional regulators,2 relevant State financial regulators, and relevant national security agencies, to establish and make public priorities for anti-money laundering and countering the financing of terrorism policy (AML/CFT Priorities).3 Accordingly, the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) published these (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) first national AML/CFT Priorities today in consultation with the parties as set out in the AML Act.
 As a result of this publication, the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, the National Credit Union Administration, and the Office of the Comptroller of the Currency (collectively, the “federal banking agencies” or “FBAs”), State bank and credit union regulators,4 and FinCEN are issuing this statement to provide clarity for banks5 on these AML/CFT Priorities.

 Today’s publication of the AML/CFT Priorities does not create an immediate change to Bank Secrecy Act (BSA) requirements or supervisory expectations for banks.
 The AML Act requires that, within 180 days of the establishment of the AML/CFT Priorities, FinCEN (in consultation with Federal functional regulators and relevant State financial regulators) shall, as appropriate, promulgate regulations regarding the AML/CFT Priorities.6 Although not required by the AML Act, the FBAs plan to revise their BSA regulations, as necessary, to address how the AML/CFT Priorities will be incorporated into banks’ BSA requirements.